hexcodebee/100-days-of-code/log.md

 **Today's Progress**: I worked through CSS exercises on freeCodeCamp today.
 I also launched my portfolio website! www.jakebfletcher.com

-**Thoughts:** I need to figure out how to make a few images secure in my site so that I get that green lock for SSL.
+**Thoughts:** I need to figure out how to make a few images secure so that I get that green lock for SSL.

 **Link to work:** [freeCodeCamp timeline](https://www.freecodecamp.org/hexcodebee) **Link to work:** [my portfolio](https://www.jakebfletcher.com)